icey830/restapiexpress/README.md

 There are some fields you have to describe.

+* define base model (Yes, you can have abstract "classes")
 * define title, description, version etc.
 * define database model
 * define permissions for every User-Role and HTTP-Method (GET, POST, PUT, HEAD, OPTIONS, etc.)